Dirichlet Process Parsimonious Mixtures for clustering: Introduction

-However, a first issue in the MLE approach using the EM algorithm for normal mixtures is that it may fail due to singularities or degeneracies, as hilighted namely in \citep{Stephens_thesis_97, fraley_and_raftery_2005,fraley_and_raftery_2007}.
-The Bayesian estimation methods for mixture models have lead to intensive research in the field for dealing with the problems encountered in MLE for mixtures \citep{DieboltAndRobert1994, EscobarANDWest_95_bayesiandensity, bayesian_choice, richardson_green_97, Stephens_thesis_97, Bensmail_model_based_clust97, Bensmail_and_meluman_MBC_03, Marin2005Bayes_modeling_inference_mixtures, bayesdataanalysis_2006}.
+However, a possible issue in the MLE approach using the EM algorithm for normal mixtures is that it may fail due to singularities or degeneracies, as highlighted namely in \cite{Stephens-thesis-97,snoussi-djafari-penalized-likelihood2001, snoussi-djafari-degeneracy2005,FraleyAndRaftery-2005} and \cite{FraleyAndRaftery-2007}.
+The Bayesian estimation methods for mixture models have lead to intensive research in the field for dealing with the problems encountered in MLE for mixtures \citep{DieboltAndRobert1994, EscobarANDWest-95-BayesianMixtures, RobertBayesianChoiceBook2007, RichardsonANDGreen97, Stephens-thesis-97, Bensmail-model-based-clust97, Bensmail-and-meluman-MBC-03, Marin2005Bayes-modeling-inference-mixtures, bayesdataanalysis-2006} which rely on a Bayesian formulation of the the mixture model.
 They allow to avoid these problems by replacing the MLE by the maximum a posterior (MAP) estimator.
 This is namely achieved by introducing a regularization over the model parameters via prior parameter distributions, which are assumed to be uniform in the case of MLE.

 The MAP estimation for the Bayesian Gaussian mixture is performed by maximizing the posterior parameter distribution.
-This can be performed, in some situations by an EM-MAP scheme as in \cite{fraley_and_raftery_2005,fraley_and_raftery_2007} where the authors proposed an EM algorihtm for estimating Bayesian parsimonious Gaussian mixtures.
-However, the common estimation approach in the case of Bayesian mixtures is still the one based on Bayesian sampling such as Markov Chain Monte Carlo (MCMC) namely Gibbs sampling \citep{DieboltAndRobert1994,Stephens_thesis_97,Bensmail_model_based_clust97} when the number of mixture components $K$ is known, or by reversible jump MCMC introduced by \cite{Green95reversiblejump} as in \cite{richardson_green_97,Stephens_thesis_97}.
-The flexible eigenvalue decomposition of the group covariance matrix described previously was also exploited in Bayesian parsimonious model-based clustering by \cite{Bensmail_model_based_clust97,Bensmail_and_meluman_MBC_03} where the authors used a Gibbs sampler for the model inference.
+This can be performed, in some situations by an EM-MAP scheme as in \cite{FraleyAndRaftery-2005} and \cite{FraleyAndRaftery-2007} where the authors proposed an EM algorihtm for estimating Bayesian parsimonious Gaussian mixtures.
+However, the common estimation approach in the case of Bayesian mixtures is still the one based on Bayesian sampling such as Markov Chain Monte Carlo (MCMC), namely Gibbs sampling \citep{DieboltAndRobert1994,Stephens-thesis-97,Bensmail-model-based-clust97} when the number of mixture components $K$ is known, or by reversible jump MCMC introduced by \cite{Green95reversiblejump, RichardsonANDGreen97} and \cite{Stephens-thesis-97}, when $K$ is unknown.
+The flexible eigenvalue decomposition of the group covariance matrix described previously was also exploited in Bayesian parsimonious model-based clustering by \cite{Bensmail-model-based-clust97,Bensmail-and-meluman-MBC-03} where the authors used a Gibbs sampler for the model inference.